|A tram in Shanghai during the 1920s.|

-The following described in details about 金陵人’s riding experience:
+The following described in detail about 金陵人’s riding experience:

 The interior of the carriage was exclusively made of timber, even the floor, with small ornaments all around; when looking back, I realized how artistic these tiny ornaments were.
 The tram normally progressed at a leisurely speed, while carriages kept rocking and swaying, a motion that became the backdrop throughout my entire high school years.

 A tram driver checking the situation at the front door, Shanghai, 1936

 The Memories of Shanghai Trams from 食砚无田

 Another native Shanghai resident pen named 食砚无田 also narrated on his blog about his childhood memories of the trams.

 When I was a little boy my family lived in a shared Stone Gate Terrace House in Merry Alley (#646 Lane) at Tiantong Road (near Henan Zhong Road), where Tram Route 8 from Yangshupu to East New Bridge passed through with fare starting at 3 fens.
 At the time my family’s financial situation was rather tight and I seldom got any pocket money.
 I would love to take for a ride to Nanjing Road, but I could not afford the fare so often stood at the entrance of the alleyway watching trams disappearing in the direction of the downtown centre and fancied what I might experience if I were on board.